thibaud200/light_novel/README.md

 ---

-## 3. Organisation recommanded for the Folders
+## 3. Organisation recommanded for the Folders where are the files that need to be converted
+The scripts can be in another folder or subfolder : just don't forget to modify le path for it ^^

 Make sure the directories are organised like this: